HHS/simpler-grants-gov/documentation/decisions/adr/2023-09-07-data-replication-tool.md

   - No additional cost
   - Easiest to set up
 - **Cons**
-  - Additional load could degrade performance of crtical grants.gov operations
+  - Additional load could degrade performance of critical grants.gov operations
   - Beta environment will have access to PII data that will require security hardening to be prioritized before launch
   - No data transformation possible